Updated July 4, 2023

 #2.
 “Let go” list

 #3.
-Make a fresh list of “to do”
+Make a fresh list of “to-do”

-Once you cut back all those items on your list which are good enough, it’s time to put the best ones in a list.
+Once you cut back all those items on your list which are good enough, it’s time to put the best ones on a list.
 Make sure this list should not contain more than 10 items.
 Yes, 10 would be enough.
-The reason we’re describing this process in such a manner is because focus can’t come without having a big picture.
+The reason we’re describing this process in such a manner is that focus can’t come without having a big picture.
 You won’t be able to focus on one thing if you don’t know why you’re focusing.
 So having a big picture will help you bring in that focus on one thing at a time.

 #4.
-Find out “why”
+Find out “WHY”

 #6.
 Come to “NOW”